Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

+We note that the negative side of \Cref{theorem:full-query-annotation-to-variable} applies to any domain other than $\N$, as long as we can generate infinitely many elements according to the underlying order of the semiring.
+Before we prove the theorem, let us give a usage example.

+\begin{exa} \Cref{theorem:full-query-annotation-to-variable} gives us a useful tool to analyze the previous examples.
+Recall that in \Cref{example:r-deannotation-qprime} we showed the $R$-deannotation of $Q'$ from \Cref{example:r-annotated-tractable-full-query-fd}.
+Since $y$ appears in every atom, it cannot be part of any disruptive trio.
+In particular, the disruptive trios of $Q_R$ are exactly the disruptive trios of $Q$.
+Therefore, given an order $(\vec{x}, \star ,\vec{z})$, checking whether direct access for $Q$ is in $\linlog$ boils down to verifying that $v_1$, $v_2$ and $v_3$ do not form a disruptive trio. \end{exa}

-\begin{rtheoremrep} Let $(\K,\oplus,\otimes,\zero,\one)$ be a logarithmic-time commutative semiring.
-Let $Q$ be a full \cqstar without self-joins and $Q_R$ the $R$-deannotation of $Q$ for a relation symbol $R$ of $Q$. \begin{enumerate} \item If $Q_R$ is acyclic and has no disruptive trio, then direct access for $Q$ is in $\linlog$ on $R$-annotated $\K$-databases. \item Otherwise, if $\N \subseteq \K$, then direct access for $Q$ is not in $\linlog$ on $R$-annotated $\K$-databases, assuming the \HYPERCLIQUE hypothesis (in case $Q_R$ is cyclic) and the \sparseBMM hypothesis (in case $Q_R$ is acyclic). \end{enumerate} \end{rtheoremrep} \begin{proof} We prove each part separately. \subparagraph*{Part 1.} First, we show that if $Q_R$ is acyclic and has no disruptive trio, then direct access for $Q$ on $R$-annotated $\K$-databases is in $\linlog$.
+To prove \Cref{theorem:full-query-annotation-to-variable}, we first prove the following lemma. \begin{lem} Let $(\K,\oplus,\otimes,\zero,\one)$ be a logarithmic-time commutative semiring.
+Let $Q$ be a full \cqstar without self-joins and $Q_R$ the $R$-deannotation of $Q$ for a relation symbol $R$ of $Q$.
+If $Q$ is acyclic, then $Q_R$ is acyclic. \end{lem}

+\begin{proof} Since $Q$ is acyclic it has a join tree $T$.
+We add the variable $y$ to every vertex of $T$ that contains all variables of $R$.
+As per the definition of $R$-deannotation each vertex in the tree now corresponds to an atom of $Q_R$.
+We know that every variable in $T$, besides $y$, satisfies the running-intersection property.
+This is true, in particular, for every variable in $R$.
+Since the intersection of subtrees is in itself a subtree, we get that $y$ is added to a connected set of vertices, and it too satisfies the running-intersection property.
+Hence, the new tree is a join tree of $Q_R$, and so, $Q_R$ is acyclic. \end{proof}

+With \Cref{lemma:deannotation-acyclic} at hand, we can now prove \Cref{theorem:full-query-annotation-to-variable} \begin{proof} We prove each part separately. \subparagraph*{Part 1.} First, we show that if $Q_R$ is acyclic and has no disruptive trio, then direct access for $Q$ on $R$-annotated $\K$-databases is in $\linlog$.
 Let $(D, \tau)$ be an $R$-annotated $\K$-database.
 Since $Q$ is full, the answer $Q(D, \tau)$ is simply the join of the relations of all atoms in $Q$.
 Since $D$ is also $R$-annotated, the annotation of an answer is the annotation of its supporting fact in $R^D$.
 Yet, the annotation of an $R$-fact is functionally dependent on the other attributes.
-We will use a recent result on direct access in the presence of Functional Dependencies (FDs).
+We will use a recent result on direct access in the presence of Functional Dependencies (FDs)~\cite{carmeli2023tractable}.

 We first construct from the \cqstar $Q$ and the annotated database $(D, \tau)$ a CQ $Q\fd$ and a database $D\fd$, as follows: \begin{itemize} \item Introduce a relation symbol $R_e$ of arity $\ar(R)+1$. \item Modify the atom containing $R$ in $Q$ by replacing $R$ with $R_e$ and concatenating a new variable $y$. \item Construct $R_e^{D\fd}$ from $R^{D}$ by setting the value of $y$ in each fact $f$ to be $\tau(f)$. \item In the head, replace $\star$ with $y$. \item Add the FD $R_e: 1,\ldots,\ar(R) \rightarrow \ar(R)+1$ to the schema of $Q\fd$.
 (Hence, here we allow the schema to include an integrity constraint.) \end{itemize} From the discussion above, answers in $Q\fd(D\fd)$ are identical to answers in $Q(D, \tau)$, except for the annotations that are now represented as values for $y$.
 Hence, if we prove that direct access for $Q\fd$ is in $\linlog$, then so is direct access for $Q$.
 We do so next.